hikeventures/hikeventures.github.io/_posts/performance/2015-10-20-Suunto-Traverse-Ambit3-differences.markdown

 ---

 Suunto has recently released its latest GPS watch - the Suunto Traverse - which is especially interesting for those interested in hiking and backpacking.
 So what are the differences between the Suunto 9, Spartan, Ambit3 and Traverse?
+We make a commission for purchases made through the following links which will help us to keep this blog running.

 <p><img src="https://farm8.staticflickr.com/7138/26503377864_db26a8025b_b.jpg" alt="Suunto Traverse" title="Suunto Traverse and Roselli Knife" width="1024" height="768" ></p>